Manafov96/StoreSystem/Readme.txt

 In main folder have file ClearDB.sql.
 This is script for clear your database and start from begining.

 In folder Picture save Picture for Main Form and Login Form.
-For change file name must be Picture.jpeg for Main form and LoginPicture for Login Form.
+For change file name must be Picture.jpeg for Main form and LoginPicture.jpeg for Login Form.

 In folder Reports save exported Reports in excel file.